peonix0/reverse-shell-X-function-call-hooking/readme.md

 Instead of hiding files, we hooked readdir() function just to hide directory of name "reverseShell".
 We modified readdir() in such a way that when it get entry for "hidden_dir_name" it skips and hop to next entry and returns next dirent pointer.

+> This can be further improve by hooking more function call to hide process from ps and netstat, but here it completes the purpose of project.

 #### Usage & compilation of libreaddir.c -
 <code>> gcc -Wall -fPIC -shared libreaddir.c -ldl -D_GNU_SOURCE -o libreaddir.so   </code> <br>